-Food Standards Australia New Zealand Food Standards Australia New Zealand PO Box 7186 PO Box 10559 Canberra BC ACT 2610 The Terrace WELLINGTON 6036 AUSTRALIA NEW ZEALAND Tel (02) 6271 2222 Tel (04) 473 9942 www.foodstandards.gov.au www.foodstandards.govt.nz
+Food Standards Australia New Zealand PO Box 10559 The Terrace WELLINGTON 6036 NEW ZEALAND Tel (04) 473 9942 www.foodstandards.govt.nz

-Submissions should be received by the Authority by 2 July 2003.
-Submissions received after this date may not be considered unless the Project Manager has given prior agreement for an extension.
-Submissions may also be sent electronically through the FSANZ website using the Standards Development tab and then through Documents for Public Comment.
-Questions relating to making submissions or the application process can be directed to the Standards Liaison Officer at the above address or by emailing slo@foodstandards.gov.au.
+Submissions should be received by FSANZ by 28 April 2004.

+Submissions received after this date may not be considered, unless the Project Manager has given prior agreement for an extension.

+While FSANZ accepts submissions in hard copy to our offices, it is more convenient and quicker to receive submissions electronically through the FSANZ website using the Standards Development tab and then through Documents for Public Comment.
+Questions relating to making submissions or the application process can be directed to the Standards Management Officer at the above address or by emailing slo@foodstandards.gov.au.

-Assessment reports are available for viewing and downloading from the FSANZ website or alternatively paper copies of reports can be requested from the Authority's Information Officer at either of the above addresses or by emailing info@foodstandards.gov.au including other general enquiries and requests for information.
+Assessment reports are available for viewing and downloading from the FSANZ website.
+Alternatively, requests for paper copies of reports or other general inquiries can be directed to FSANZ's Information Officer at either of the above addresses or by emailing info@foodstandards.gov.au.